Facebook Ad Templates [2020] [UPDATED]

 Try using shapes to make your discounts and offers pop off the page.
 You can overlay your image with a circle and your promotion centered inside.
 This creates a focal point for people’s attention and makes your message loud and clear.

-Placement of promotions shouldn’t interfere with the main image
+The placement of promotions shouldn’t interfere with the main image

-Use a strong color to catch attention
+Use a solid color to catch the attention

 #12: Showcase Benefits or Features

-Great example of layering images
+A great example of layering images

 #13: Cartoonification

-Let the design tell the story
+Let the design tell the story.

-Bright and colorful designs pop out in the newsfeed
+Bright and colorful designs pop out in the newsfeed.